 My intention in sharing my story is not to draw attention or upset anyone.
 My intention is to give others hope that life can still be amazing, no matter what we've gone through.
 Hero Bands was started with the hope of giving hope.
 To give a daily reminder that life is worth living.
 That we can do hard things and get through hard things.

-As I have received inquiries for speaking engagements, those interested can contact me here.
+As I have received inquiries for speaking engagements and interviews, those interested can contact me here.